jamulussoftware/jamuluswebsite/wiki/en/en-Walk-Through.md

 While we're already here: "Settings" opens - of course - the settings window with all the audio settings, and "Chat" the chat window.

-More information about the user interface can be found in the [Jamulus manual](Software-Manual).
+More information about the user interface can be found in the [Software Manual](Software-Manual).
 ## Advanced
-Of course, you can do a lot more with Jamulus.
-Just click through the menus! <!--The community publishes guides, tips, tricks on the [community site](#). -->
+Of course, you can do a lot more with Jamulus, like setting up a private server, doing online concerts,...
+Just click through the navigation! <!--The community publishes guides, tips, tricks on the [community site](#).  -->

 ## Help and Community
 If you need help or want to contribute to Jamulus you can have a look at the following links: